Pull down to refresh stories

 What is happening now

 It’s a phrase I dread seeing as a writer who dabbles in illustration and amateur photography.
 The Verge AI form the main source layer behind the core facts in this piece.
+This is still a developing thread, so the useful part is knowing which source signals are hardening and which ones still need caution.
+On the internet and business side, the useful question is how much this change shifts user behavior, operating cost, or competitive pressure.

 Where the sources line up